No Me Quiero Ir de Aquí: Set list

 The show's set list was divided in three acts and varied for every concert in the residency; this set list is from the first concert, held on July 11, 2025.
-In the third act, Bad Bunny was joined on stage by a backing band composed of young musicians under the age of 25, some of whom were students from the Escuela Libre de Música in San Juan, collectively known as Los Sobrinos for the residency.
-Chuwi and Los Pleneros de la Cresta joined Bad Bunny for "Weltita" and "Café con Ron", respectively, at every concert.
-Los Pleneros de la Cresta later joined Los Sobrinos in the main stage to serve as backup vocalists for the third and final act.
 The residency kicked off with a new single, titled "Alambre Púa", which was released on July 14, 2025, after the third day of the residency.
+At every concert, Chuwi and Los Pleneros de la Cresta joined Bad Bunny for "Weltita" and "Café con Ron", respectively.
+Joining him on the main stage for the third and final act of the residency, Bad Bunny formed Los Sobrinos, a backing band composed of young musicians under the age of 25, some of whom were students and alumni from the Escuela Libre de Música in San Juan; Los Pleneros de la Cresta later joined Los Sobrinos on the main stage to serve as backup vocalists.
 Actor and filmmaker Jacobo Morales appeared in pre-recorded videos alongside Concho, an anthropomorphic Puerto Rican crested toad and mascot of the album Debí Tirar Más Fotos, before segueing to "Weltita", the beginning of the second act and the beginning of the third act.